Mrs Johns and Mrs Clarke

 In Science, we will look at living things and their habitats, describing how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other.
 We will also look at nutrition, food chains and sources.
 We will learn about plants, observing and describing how seeds and bulbs grow into mature plants and exploring the requirements of plants for life and growth.

 The children will continue to enjoy learning Portuguese with Mrs. Gomes and Art with Mrs. Morton.
 They will also have RE lessons with Mrs. Stoodley.
-Outside of Mrs. Morton’s Art lessons, the children will explore making and creating things using recycled materials as well as looking at environmental art.
-We hope also to create planters and homes to support the local wildlife.
-The children will have their weekly PE lesson on a Tuesday afternoon, so will need the appropriate clothing for this day each week.
+They will also be benefitting from PE and Health themed lessons from SASP.
+The children will have their weekly PE lesson on a Tuesday and Friday afternoon, so will need the appropriate clothing for these days each week.

 Please continue to support your child at home with reading – it is much appreciated.
 Homework will continue to be sent home weekly as well.
 If you have any enquiries or need support, please do not hesitate to contact us via the year group email; these emails are checked daily.